-Hired to work for the Circle, the world's most powerful Internet company, Mae Holland begins to question her luck as life beyond her job grows distant, a strange encounter with a colleague leaves her shaken and her role at the Circle becomes increasingly public.
+Mae Holland begins to question her luck after she's hired to work for the world's most powerful Internet company.
+As life beyond her job grows distant, a strange encounter with a colleague leaves her shaken and her role at the company becomes increasingly public.

 Violet Minturn, a half-Chinese, half-American courtesan who deals in seduction and illusion in Shanghai, struggles to find her place in the world.
 Her mother, Lucia, tries to make sense of the choices she has made and the men who have shaped her.

 Stephen King returns to the characters and territory of The Shining with the story of a middle-aged Dan Torrance.
 Now an itinerant alcoholic himself, Dan uses his remnant powers to help a 12-year-old girl who is being tortured by a tribe of murderous paranormals.

 A young woman picks up a book left behind by a stranger.
 Inside it are his margin notes, which reveal a reader entranced by the story and by its mysterious author.
 She responds with notes of her own, leaving the book for the stranger, and so begins an unlikely conversation that plunges them both into the unknown.
 S. is a multilayered work from the Emmy Award-winning producer of Lost and Fringe and the author of Alive in Necropolis.